This chapter is about how to implement effective casework procedures.

 2.1.5 LETTERS OF ENGAGEMENT

 Once the matter has been approved for intake, a conflict check has been undertaken and a matter opened, the client should be sent a letter of engagement.
 The firm’s precedent letter of engagement should be consistent with its precedent commercial letter of engagement but some adjustments will be required.
 Pro bono clients need to be made aware of the same issues as a commercial client, including the terms, scope and limitations of the pro bono assistance being provided and the costs implications to them (if any) of their matter.
+Consideration needs to be given to the mandatory requirements in the Legal Profession Uniform National Law.
+For example, a Costs Disclosure may be required in a litigious matter.

 The letter of engagement will often serve as a costs agreement.
 Firms often use different forms of letters of engagement for non-litigious and litigious matters.
 There may also be a distinction between litigious matters seeking a financial outcome and those seeking a non-financial outcome; in the first case, the letter of engagement needs to deal with whether the firm will recover its costs and expenses from any costs award or settlement.